 The changes within and between the provided classes and their modes of the AFS lighting functions as specified below, shall be performed automatically without causing discomfort, distraction or glare, neither for the driver nor for other road users.

-The following conditions apply for the activation of the classes and their modes of the passing-beam and, where applicable, of the main-beam and/or the adaptation of the main-beam.
+The following conditions apply for the activation of the classes and their modes of the passing-beam and, where applicable, of the driving-beam and/or the adaptation of the driving-beam.

 6.22.7.4.1.
 The class C mode(s) of the passing-beam shall be activated if no mode of another passing-beam class is activated.